 Begin with a private boat ride to the island of Torcello.
 Back in the sixth century, Torcello served as the hub of Venice, and you’ll see how this rural community preserved its balance of buildings and lush fields.
 As you walk about the island, visit the seventh-century Basilica of Santa Maria Assunta, known for its mosaics, the oldest in all of Venice.

 Then it’s off to the quaint fishing village of Burano, where you'll be greeted by the site of vividly painted houses lining the canal off the lagoon.
 This fishing village is also renowned for its delicate lacework, a skill local artisans have honed since the 16th century.
-You'll meet some of these talented lacemakers during a visit to a local shop.
 Enjoy free time to explore on your own here before lunch at a local restaurant together.

 After lunch together, you’ll embark the M/V Arethusa, the 50-passenger small ship that will be your home for the duration of your cruise.
 Your ship sets sail from Venice this evening, with dinner onboard this evening.